In the far West Valley, northwest of Sun City Grand and south of Wickenburg, you'll find plenty of raw desert acreage known

 Seller in Arizona.
 To go into the area where I have some of these area roadway maps and links to the various Maricopa County Web sites, just click

 here.
 This is one of the most popular pages on my web site, so don't miss it.

-Please read the update in this section if you currently are under a grazing lease in
+Please read the update in this section if you were under a grazing lease in

-Whispering Ranch - it looks like there is some trouble on the horizon for 2016.
+Whispering Ranch - there was a change of Cattle Companies in 2016.
 For those of you who are interested in entering into "Grazing Leases" to lower your taxes, read through this section and then send me an e-mail and I'll return what information I have on how to

 start this process in time to lower your future property taxes.
 I have the updated information sent to me by the various County departments, so it will cost

 you a few bucks to start the ball rolling and a small annual payment to the Cattle Company, but that's better than paying higher taxes

 to the County and still having rough roads and plenty of potholes ! !
 To get a better idea of what this exemption is and how it works, click